imrefazekas/connect-rest/README.md

 	};
 	connectApp.use( rest.rester( options ) );

-This will enable this service - considering the context descrived above - on the path '/api/discover/:version'.
-Sending a get request to - lets say - this path
+This will enable this service - considering the context described above - on the path '/api/discover/:version'.
+Sending a get request to - let's say - this path

 	http://localhost:8080/api/discover/3.0.0